About this artwork

 - 2.5 × 4.5 × 2.1 cm (1 × 1 3/4 × 13/16 in.)

-- Restricted gift of Mr. and Mrs. Raymond Wielgus
+- Purchased with funds provided by Mr. and Mrs. Raymond Wielgus